-An understanding of the human body and the natural world provided by courses in the Core subject area of Science provides students with a framework of inquiry, observation, and experimentation that can be developed further in later work done in the science majors or transferred and applied as elements of critical thought to other subjects of study.
+An understanding of the human body and the natural world provided by courses in the Core subject area of science provides students with a framework of inquiry, observation, and experimentation that can be developed further in later work done in the science majors or transferred and applied as elements of critical thought to other subjects of study.
 The Core curriculum features several courses in the natural sciences, offering selections that act as introductory courses for non-science majors and as prerequisite courses for science majors.
-A sample list of past courses offered in Science are "Biology I," "Chemistry I," "Physics I," "Discovery in Forensic Science," "Understanding the Human Body," and "Descriptive Physics for Non-Scientists."
+A sample list of past courses offered in science are "natural science courses-General Chemistry, General Physics and Biology-I.